maantjemol/Aantekeningen-Jaar-2/Marketing/samenvatting.typ

 *Transaction value:* the perceived benefit a customer gains from the act of purchasing itself, often associated with the feeling of getting a good deal.
 It includes the difference between the price the customer expects to pay and the price they actually pay.

+// Week 3
+= Harvard case 1:
+== Should B&T launch a new product?
+*Yes:*
+- More revenue
+- Untapped market
+- Value for customers
+  - Convenience
+  - Ease of transport
+  - Precision usage
+- Differentiation

+*No:*
+- There is no proven need or demand
+- Cannibalization of existing products
+- Existing habits of customers
+- Costs

+== Suggest segmentation, targeting, and positioning:
+*Segmentation:* Travelers (geography) instead of households, than income, physiographic, health conscious\

+*Targeting:* B&T should target travelers in Visayans, where there is a high demand for travel-friendly products.
+B&T can also target travelers in Mindanao, as the market is more fragmented and there is an opportunity to gain market share.\

+*Positioning:* Tesla statement from the slides (week 2 or 3)

+// Week 4:
+= Tupperware:
+== If you were Eric/Phil preparing recommendations to Tupperware, what would you say are the key challenges the company is facing at this stage of its life cycle?
+- Target market issues
+- Competition from cheaper brands
+- Lack of modern marketing strategy
+-

+== What should Tupperware do to reverse its fate to retain and increase market share?
+Solutions:
+- Lean into the Tupperware brand name
+  - Use influencers to host Tupperware parties and promote the brand
+- Innovate the product

 = The assignment:
 / What is a marketing plan?: #text[